fbpx

 The differences, however, are significant.

-• Data mining is a process of finding relationships in data sets in order to gain insights and improve accordingly.
-Big data is analyzed and connections are established.
-This, in turn, helps unearth information that can be put to use in various ways.
+• Data mining is a process of finding relationships in data sets to gain insights and improve accordingly.
+Big data is analyzed, and connections are established.
+This, in turn, helps unearth information that can be used in various ways.
 This technique is very popular in research.

 • Process mining, as aforementioned, is all about analysis.
 It analyses the data in a system and finds ways to improve processes.